 - Some dog owners have experienced success with "wraps" such as the Thundershirt, which helps an animal to calm down with gentle body pressure.

 - If your dog continues displaying anxious behavior at night, consult your veterinarian.
-She may be able to prescribe anti-anxiety medication to help him feel calmer.
+She may be able to prescribe anti-anxiety remedy or medication to help him feel calmer.

 Pain and Illness

 Just like people, dogs can find it hard to sleep if they're feeling physical pain from an injury or a medical issue.
-Older dogs who suffer from arthritis can have trouble getting comfortable at night.
+Older dogs who suffer from arthritis can have trouble getting comfortable at night due to painful joint inflammation.
 Dogs that have fleas can also have trouble sleeping due to their need to keep scratching and general discomfort.
 Another medical issue that can be painful and cause insomnia is canine cancer.

 - If you suspect your dog is suffering from a medical or parasitic condition, schedule a visit with your veterinarian right away to determine the cause.